-Geert Janssen is Professor of Early Modern History and Head of Department of History, European Studies, Religious Studies/Hermetica, and Latin American Studies (CEDLA).
+Geert Janssen is Professor of Early Modern History and Head of Department of History, European Studies, Religious Studies, and Latin American Studies (CEDLA).

 Trained as an early modernist, I have developed a broad interest in European history between 1500-1800, in particular its political and religious cultures, and the history of (global) migration.
-My publications include studies of political clientage, of religious radicalisation, and of refugees and humanitarian mentalities.
-Much of my work is concerned with the Low Countries, including the Dutch Revolt, the Dutch Republic and its 'golden age' of the 17th century.
+My publications include studies of political clientage, religious conflict, and of refugees and humanitarian culture.
+Much of my work is concerned with the Low Countries, including the Dutch revolt, the Dutch Republic and its 'golden age' of the 17th century.

-Educated at Groningen (MA) and Leiden (PhD), I subsequently taught early modern history at the Universities of Oxford and Cambridge.
-In 2013 I was appointed at the University of Amsterdam.
-Over the years, my research projects have received generous support from the NWO (Rubicon, Veni, Vici), the British Academy, the Deutscher Akademischer Austausch Dienst, and Bijzonder Onderzoeksfonds Vlaanderen.
-I am a recipient of the Gerald Strauss Prize (2015), the Carla Musterd Teaching Award (2006), and visiting fellowships at St Andrews, Leuven, and Mainz.
-More information about current projects and publications, including the NWO-Vici programme The Invention of the Refugee in Early Modern Europe, can be found under the tab 'Research'.
+Educated at Groningen (MA) and Leiden (PhD), I started my career as postdoc and lecturer in early modern history at the Universities of Oxford (2005-2007; 2010-2013) and Cambridge (2007-2009).
+I took up my current position at the University of Amsterdam in 2013.
+Over the years, my research projects have been supported by the NWO (Rubicon, Veni, Vici), the British Academy, the Deutscher Akademischer Austausch Dienst, and Bijzonder Onderzoeksfonds Vlaanderen.
+I am a recipient of the Gerald Strauss Prize (2015), the Carla Musterd Teaching Award (2006), and of visiting fellowships at St Andrews, Mainz, and Leuven.
+More information about current projects, including the NWO-Vici programme The Invention of the Refugee in Early Modern Europe, can be found under the tab 'Research'.

 My research has been published in The Historical Journal, Renaissance Quarterly, Journal of Ecclesiastical History, Sixteenth Century Journal, History, and BMGN-Low Countries Historical Review.